 "This is her happy," Cassie remarked of the face in one of the pictures.
 "She had dimples when she smiled."

-The happy face is holding a small child - her baby sister.
+The happy face is holding a small child - Lisa Ann.
 The value of these moments in time become more apparent, and more painful, as Cassie describes each successive photograph.

 "There was a really good one, I think it was called, 'Who is Lisa Ann?'"

 Who was Lisa Ann Millican?: The Millican Family

 As a spry 13-year-old, Lisa Ann Millican's favorite record was "Queen of Hearts."